 What is a Fee-Only Financial Advisor?

-Another word for a fee-only financial advisor would be a "no commission" advisor.
-Fee-only advisors can only receive compensation directly from you (like a CPA or attorney) versus being paid by commissions from products they sell.
-There are many, many reasons why you would want to choose a fee-only advisor to help you build out your financial life.
+Financial advisors operate within certain industry guidelines to protect investment clients.
+Fee-only financial advisors sometimes called "no commission" advisors can only receive compensation directly from you as the client, (like a CPA or attorney) versus being paid through commissions from products they sell.
+Many reasons exist as to why you'd want to consider a fee-only advisor to help you build out your financial life.

 Fee-Only Advisors Have a Fiduciary Standard

 A fee-only financial advisor cannot receive compensation from a brokerage firm, a mutual fund company, an insurance company, or any other source besides you, the client.
 They represent you and your interests when giving you advice.
 When you think about where someone's paycheck comes from, that can give you a hint as to where they'll place their loyalty.

-A fee-only advisor may have a rate that based on a percentage of the assets they manage for you, and thus debited out of your account each quarter, or it could be a flat annual fee, or an hourly rate.
+A fee-only advisor may charge you a rate that's based on a percentage of the assets they manage for you, and take it out of your account each quarter, or they might charge a flat annual fee or an hourly rate.

 Some financial advisors use the term "fee-based" to describe how they charge for their services.
-Fee-based is not the same thing as "fee-only."
+Be careful, because fee-based is not the same thing as "fee-only."

-A fee-based financial advisor can receive fees paid by you, and commissions paid to them by a brokerage firm, mutual fund company, insurance company, or investment partnership.
-These fees should be disclosed to you.
+A fee-based financial advisor can receive fees paid by you, and also commissions paid to them by a brokerage firm, mutual fund company, insurance company, or investment partnership.
+The advisor should disclose these fees to you.

-Even though both fee-only and fee-based financial advisors may have accounts they manage where they charge a percentage of the assets, the investments they place inside these accounts can be very different.
+Even though both fee-only and fee-based financial advisors may manage accounts where they charge fees as a percentage of the assets, the investments they place inside these accounts can be quite different.

 Fee-only financial advisors have a fiduciary responsibility to choose investments that are in your best interest.
-They typically use investments that have low internal expenses, such as no-load mutual funds, stocks, and bonds; investments that have no 12(b)1 fees.
+They typically use investments that have low internal expenses, such as no-load mutual funds, stocks, bonds and other investments that have no annual 12(b)1 (marketing or distribution) fees.